incinn/barnz.dev/content/blog/toggle-switch-no-js.md

 ## What you need to begin

-In this short and sweet tutorial I will make the following assumptions:
+In this tutorial I will make the following assumptions:

 - You have some experience with **HTML**
 - You are aware how form elements such as `input` and `label` work together